s-hrasool/kubernetes-training/docs/docker-desktop-setup-mac.md

-# Kubernetes 101 - Docker Desktop Kubernetes installation
+# Docker 101 - Docker Desktop installation for Mac

 Docker Desktop ships with a local Kubernetes installation.